Voyageur dollar

 The voyageur dollar is a coin of Canada that was struck for circulation from 1935 through 1986.
-Until 1968, the coin was composed of 80% silver.
-A smaller, nickel version for general circulation was struck from 1968 through 1986.
+Two major versions of the coin were produced: a larger, silver coin (80% silver) from 1935 to 1968, and a smaller, nickel version from 1968 through 1986.
 In 1987, the coin was replaced by the loonie.
 Like all of Canada's discontinued coins, the voyageur dollar coins remain legal tender.

+The reverse design of the coin features an Indigenous man and a French-Canadian voyageur paddling a canoe, with an island with two trees in the background.
+Vertical lines in the background represent the Northern Lights, and bundles in the canoe feature the initials H.B., representing the Hudson's Bay Company.
+This image represents a romanticized version of Canada's early history with the fur trade, and came to be known as the "voyageur" design.
+The design was made by Canadian Emmanuel Hahn, whose initials appear on the coin (EH at left under canoe).

 History

 Production

 On May 4, 1910, the Canadian government passed an amendment to the Currency Act (Bill 195) which, among other things, called for the requirement of a Canadian silver dollar.
 James Bonar, Deputy Master of the Royal Mint, had ordered the master dies for this new dollar on November 10, 1910.
 Production of the dies was delayed, and they were not delivered to the Mint until nearly a year later.
 By the time the dies arrived, Sir Robert Borden had won his Canadian election, and cancelled the production of the silver dollar.
 While no official reason was given from the Borden government about the cancellation, a letter from Bonar attributes the coin's removal to the absence of a reference to God (Dei gratia rex), which created controversy among Canadians at the time.
 The obverse dies, featuring the bust of King George V, would still be preserved until 1936, used with the first silver dollars to enter circulation.
 Three trial strikes of silver dollars were produced in 1911 by the Royal Mint in London: two struck in silver, and one in lead.
 One of the silver coins, owned by the Royal Mint Museum, has been loaned to the Bank of Canada since 1976, while the lead coin was discovered during a move in 1977.
 The two were put into the National Currency Collection of the Bank of Canada, and have been on display in the Bank of Canada Museum since 1980.